pantinor/gdx-andius/README.md

 The Wizardy maps include Wizardry 1 through Wizardry 4, the Black Stone maze, and Snafaru's Dragon Quest maze.

-You may also discover some Ultima III Exodus dungeon maps during your adventures, which were ported to the original Wizardry binary encoding format.
+You may also discover 7 of the Ultima III Exodus dungeon maps, which were ported to the original Wizardry binary encoding format.

-Then Overworld is from Ultima 1.
+There are boots of flying from Wizardry 4 and Marks of Kings from Ultima 3 to be fouind in the mazes that have special uses, one of which was flying over water.

+The Overworld is the Ultima 1 map.
+I did not add the ships yet and there are no moongates for teleporting either.

 This is a Maven Java projec developed with the NetBeans development environment.

 I got tired of rebuilding the zip download with every commit to keep it updated, so to journey onward, you would run it from the development environment.

 ![screenshot of gameboard](https://raw.github.com/pantinor/gdx-andius/master/preview1.png)